 The hip belt is standard.
 It sewn into the backpack body but is adjustable both at the main connection and on each side via straps.
 The belt also has pockets on each side which are large enough to hold a smaller phone like an iPhone 5 and plenty of snacks or other assorted items.
 There seems to be plenty of strap available to fit most any waist size.

 The pack itself is divided into two main compartments.
 There is a bottom compartment, sometimes referred to as a sleeping bag compartment that is separated by a divider from the main compartment.
-The divider is held in place two toggles, and is not solid which means items from the main compartment can slide down into the bottom compartment.
+The divider is held in place with two toggles, and is not solid which means items from the main compartment can slide down into the bottom compartment.
 There are two compression straps on the outside of the compartment to squish this area down.
 This is a nice feature especially if I want to use the pack on longer dayhikes where I don’t need the full capacity.
 The main compartment is wide open and clean with a hydration system pocket and a small clip for keys or another small item that I might want to keep close to the top.
 One feature I like about the pack is that there is an exit for a hydration system hose on either side of the inside of the main compartment, and the opening is wide, making it easy to thread a hydration hose through.
 The main compartment is closed via pull cord and cordlock.

 I will discuss the remaining features of the pack by starting at the top and working down.
 The top of the pack features a lid with a full length zippered pocket that also features a clip for keys or other small items.
 The lid is attached via a strap system and can be removed.